-The Electricity Generation Policy Statement - 2013 (EGPS) examines the way in which Scotland generates electricity, and considers the changes which will be necessary to meet the targets which the Scottish Government has established, and reflects both views from industry and other stakeholders and also developments in UK and EU electricity policy.
+The Electricity Generation Policy Statement - 2013 (EGPS) examines the way in which Scotland generates electricity and considers the changes which will be necessary to meet the targets which the Scottish Government has established and reflects both views from industry and other stakeholders and also developments in UK and EU electricity policy.
 It looks at the sources from which that electricity is produced, the amount of electricity which we use to meet our own needs and the technological and infrastructural advances and requirements which Scotland will require over the coming decade and beyond.

 On the 27th June 2013, the Scottish Government published the report Low Carbon Scotland: Meeting our Emissions Reduction Targets 2013-2027: The Second Report on Proposals and Policies (RPP2).
 This fulfils the duty place on Scottish Ministers by Section 35 of the Climate Change (Scotland) Act 2009, to lay before the Scottish Parliament a Report on Proposals and Policies setting out specific measures for reducing greenhouse gas emissions to meet Scotland's ambitions statutory targets.
 The RPP2 is structured around the key sectors of energy supply, homes and communities, business and the public sector, transport, waste and rural land use.
 For each of these sectors, policies to reduce greenhouse gas emissions are identified, as are a number of proposals for further consideration and development.
 Taken together, these policies and proposals show that it is possible to meet the climate change targets established by the Climate Change (Scotland) Act 2009.
+The Draft Climate Change Plan - The Draft Third Report on Policies and Proposals 2017-2032 was published in January 2017, updating the proposed decarbonisation pathway to 2032.